Introduction to Cloud Computing Architecture

 - Utility computing

-Its basic concern is to share resources among all cloud service consumers, clients and open source communities like Red Hat.
+Its basic concern is to share resources among all cloud service consumers, clients, and open source communities like Red Hat.
 Moreover, sharing of resources is done at various cloud hierarchies or levels such as infrastructure cloud, software cloud, application cloud, and business cloud.
 A major goal of all these types of cloud and sharing is resource management and effective budget management, thus giving good potential to the overall business.
-Users do not require any special knowledge for connecting their computer systems with servers, So we can think of the internet as a metaphor for cloud computing.
+Users do not require any special knowledge for connecting their computer systems with servers so that we can think of the internet as a metaphor for cloud computing.
 Cloud computing is a type of on-demand IT service model that demands virtualization and distributed systems with computational technologies.

 The architecture of Cloud Computing